-Depending on the climate you live in, along with keeping pets often comes the constant battle with fleas.
-Getting rid of fleas in a house can be really difficult.
+Depending on the climate you live in, along with keeping pets often comes the constant battle with those little jumping, bitey things called flea.
+Figuring out how to get rid of fleas in a house can be really difficult.
 Some of the home remedies for fleas can be very helpful, especially when you are determined to only use natural pest control.

 Because my cats have access to an outside cat enclosure, they are constantly exposed to the fleas and other parasites that are dropped by the passing native animals and also from other peoples free-ranging cats, too.
 Fleas carry cat tapeworms, so it is in your cats best interests to maintain flea control as best you can.

 My approach to flea control is is simply by making a constant and comprehensive, systemic approach to controlling the fleas in house.
 Vacuuming reduces the numbers greatly.
 It is actually better if you can vacuum twice, because the noise and vibrations from the first “going over” encourages flea eggs to hatch if they are ready.
 Then you get them with the second vacuuming.

 I used to do a regular flea bomb in the house, because I had found nothing natural that was particularly helpful.
 However, I absolutely abhor using toxic pest control chemicals, especially as cats lick the paws that have been walking on the treated surfaces.
-But I have still not been able to find anything that will get rid of fleas that are constantly hatching in the carpet and the soft furnishings.
+But I have still not been able to find anything that will get rid of fleas that are constantly hatching in the carpet and the soft furnishings

 I bathe my cats regularly in a natural, highly alkaline soap that seems to kill fleas, while at the same time actually being therapeutic for the cats.
 The soap I use is a liquid called Miracle II soap.
 It is sold by private distributors and it not available in shops, you should be able to find a distributor close to you by Googling it, if you want to buy some.

 Apart from flea control and bathing cats, Miracle II Soap is a great all-round product to have in your house, as you can use it for cleaning absolutely everything.
 It comes in a little bottle which you dilute depending on what you want to use it for.
 I highly recommend it to anyone.